rust-lang/rust/docs/dev/style.md

 fn frobnicate(func: Function, strukt: Struct) {}
 ```

-**Rational:** avoids name clashes, makes the layer clear at a glance.
+**Rationale:** avoids name clashes, makes the layer clear at a glance.

 When implementing traits from `std::fmt` or `std::ops`, import the module: